Amir1453/zsh-auto-dunstify/README.rst

 **Notification Expiration Time**

-You can set how long a notification sent by ``auto-notify`` will remain showing by setting the environment variable ``AUTO_NOTIFY_EXPIRE_TIME`` to a custom value in milliseconds.
+You can set how long a notification sent by ``auto-dunstify`` will remain showing by setting the environment variable ``AUTO_NOTIFY_EXPIRE_TIME`` to a custom value in milliseconds.
 The default value is set to 8 seconds.
 NOTE: This configuration option currently only works for Linux.